Two Adults Found Dead, Four Children Unharmed In Reported New Market Shooting: Sheriff

-A death investigation is underway by the sherif's office after deputies were called around 7 a.m. on Aug.
-25 to a home in the 7000 block of Mandalong Court in New Market for a reported shooting.
+First responders were called at around 7 a.m. on Aug.
+25, to a home in the 7000 block of Mangalong Court in New Market, where they found 33-year-old local resident Crimea Malita Baker, and Arlington native Sean Antoine Lange, 34, suffering from gunshot wounds.

-Upon arrival, deputies found two adults dead in the home.
-The children were not harmed.
+Both were pronounced dead at the scene.
+Four children inside the residence at the time of the shooting were unharmed.

-Th cause of death has not yet been determined, according to the sheriff's office.
+It is believed they were shot at approximately 1:30 a.m. on the morning of the murders.

 Want breaking news in the DMV as it happens, or want to contribute?
 Join the DMV All Incidents Facebook group.